richardjalba/mern-ecommerce/README.md

 **react-paypal-button-v2** is imported into the OrderScreen and shows in the frontend when the order is not paid.
 This takes in the amount to be paid and takes in a success handler.

 I create successPaymentHandler in the OrderScreen file...
 I test out the order payment processing via the dummy accounts paypal provides.
 Success.

+Now I want to show the orders on the ProfileScreen.
+So first I need to go to the orderController to add a GET route to access the orders to the user that is logged in.
+The route is added to orderRoutes.
+I test it in Postman - Success.

+Then I add this to the Constants, Reducer, Action, bring the action in the ProfileScreen, which I build out even more to show the order information, and call it to bring it onto the state.